-Trump is in the White House, the iPhone 8 isn’t far away, and now we hear robots are planning to take our jobs.
+Trump is in the White House, the iPhone 8 isn’t far away (iPhone 14 Pro and 14 Pro Max have been released recently), and now we hear robots are planning to take our jobs.
 Uncertain times indeed.

 These days change is inevitable and guaranteed.
 So how do we take back some semblance of control over our lives and our careers?

 The key to it, I think, is confidence.

 While confidence is often defined by a self-assurance in one’s own abilities, uncertain times often work to diminish a leader’s confidence in their organization, in their employees, and in themselves.
 So how does one keep their confidence when faced with uncertainty?

 1. Confident leaders perceive failure as the beginning, not the end.

 Paralysed by fear of uncertainty, many leaders find themselves in endless cycles of the decision making process.
 These leaders tend to view failure as the end – the end of their success, the end of the company, or perhaps even the end of their career.
 Confident leaders tend to view failure as a learning opportunity, a part of the discovery process.
 They do not take unnecessary risks, but rather rely on sound decision making processes to take calculated risks that will springboard them into their next success.

 Read more on leadership strategies and wellbeing…

 - 3 simple things managers can do to improve the emotional health of their teams